mwobat/vnum/README.md

 - ### **Simple [constants](https://doc.rust-lang.org/reference/items/constant-items.html)**

-  Easy, but you can't:
-  - limit the possible values
+  Easy, but you can't limit the possible values because you are using the value type directly.
-  - add additional items (e.g. methods, trait impl's, constants)
+  Therefore all values of that type can be used.

   Example of using simple constants: